HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: HugAgent Benchmark

-HugAgent is built through a two–stage pipeline (Figure~\ref{fig:pipeline}).
-The survey stage collects demographics, a baseline stance ($s_t$, 1–10), reason weights ($\mathbf{w}_t$, 1–5), and counterfactual interventions with updated stances and reasons.
+\textbf{1.
+The \textit{questionnaire} stage} collects demographics, a baseline stance ($s_t$, 1–10), reason weights ($\mathbf{w}_t$, 1–5), and counterfactual interventions with updated stances and reasons.
 These structured responses provide gold labels for \textit{Belief Dynamics Update} and serve as anchors for aligning free text to factors.